Can US, China salvage their talks and end trade war?

 WASHINGTON — Heightened trade tensions between the United States and China are spooking financial markets and putting a chill on prospects for the global economy.

 Chinese officials are heading to Washington to try to salvage negotiations aimed at breaking an impasse between the world’s two biggest economies over Beijing’s aggressive push to challenge American technological dominance.
-The 11th round of talks is set to start Thursday in Washington.
+The 11th round of talks is set for Thursday and Friday in Washington.

 But their arrival is unlikely to stop the United States from going ahead with plans to raise import taxes on $200 billion in Chinese goods at 12:01 a.m.
 Friday, Eastern time, in a dramatic escalation of a yearlong trade war.